Neil Welliver

 Neil Gavin Welliver (July 22, 1929 – April 5, 2005) was an American modern artist, best known for his large-scale landscape paintings inspired by the deep woods near his home in Maine.
-One of his sons, Titus Welliver, later became a successful actor.
+One of his sons, Titus Welliver became a successful actor as well as also being a painter.

 Life and career

 Welliver was born in Millville, Pennsylvania.
 He graduated from the Philadelphia College of Art (now part of the University of the Arts) and then received an MFA from Yale University.
 At Yale, he studied with the abstract artists Burgoyne Diller and Josef Albers, whose theories on color were influential.
 Welliver taught at Cooper Union from 1953 to 1957 and at Yale from 1956 to 1966.
 In 1966, he began teaching at, and eventually became chairman of the University of Pennsylvania Graduate School of Fine Art, from which he retired in 1989.

 While teaching at Yale, Welliver's style evolved from abstract color field painting to the realistic transcription of small-town scenes in watercolor.
 In the early 1960s he went to Maine, where he began painting figures outdoors, the large oil paintings often focusing on his sons canoeing or female nudes bathing.
 In 1970 he moved permanently to Lincolnville, and by the mid 1970s the figure as subject had given way to the exclusive study of landscape.

 His mature works, often as large as 8 by 10 ft, are at once richly painted abstractions and clear representational images of intimate Maine landscapes, taking as their subjects rocky hills, beaver houses, tree stumps, and rushing water, occasionally opening out to blue cloud-laden skies.
 Carrying his equipment on his back, Welliver hiked into the woods to make plein-air sketches.
 His equipment-laden backpack weighed 70 pounds, and included eight colors of oil paint: white, ivory black, cadmium red scarlet, manganese blue, ultramarine blue, lemon yellow, cadmium yellow, and talens green light.
 These plein-air studies usually took about 9 hours, and were painted in 3 hour increments, after which time the light would change too much to continue.
 Welliver insisted that he was uninterested in trying to copy the exact colors of objects, desiring instead to find "a color that makes it look like it is, again, surrounded by air."
-He often painted out of doors in winter, and enjoyed the crystal quality of the air and luminosity created by light reflecting off snow, but acknowledged that the process was not easy:
+He often painted outdoors in winter, and enjoyed the crystal quality of the air and luminosity created by light reflecting off snow, but acknowledged that the process was not easy: